pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/38_Video.md

 </section>
 ```

-In the editmode, there is now available the container where you can specify an asset path and a video poster.
+In the editmode, there is now a container available where you can assign an asset path and a video poster.

 ![Video editable window - editmode](../../img/editables_video_localtype_editmode.png)

-### YouTube & Vimeo
+### YouTube, Vimeo & Dailymotion

-You can put videos from external services, as well (at the moment, YouTube and Vimeo).
+You can use videos from external services, as well (at the moment, YouTube, Vimeo and Dailymotion) but with limited functionalities.
-In the video edit dialog, change the type to `youtube` and fill the **ID** input with a video identifier
+In the video edit dialog, change the type to `youtube` and fill the **ID** input with a video identifier or the video URL.
 (in that case you can easily find it in the url).

 ![Video editable - YouTube configuration - editmode](../../img/editables_video_youtube_editmode.png)